 I’ll give an example that exactly follows from the one I just gave.
 Dad will tell kids something that is completely untrue about the history of his abusiveness or the history of her reports of his abusiveness.
 What the divorce professional will say to mom is, “Don’t correct what he says.
-Say to the kids this is just business between the adults, this isn’t issues for the kids to think about, you just have to let the adults handle the adult stuff, and you just be a kid and handle the kid stuff.”
+Say to the kids this is just business between the adults.
+This isn’t issues for the kids to think about.
+You just have to let the adults handle the adult stuff.
+You just be a kid and handle the kid stuff.”

 Correcting An Abuser’s Lies To The Children Protects Them From Further Harm

 That means, in effect, what this divorce professional is telling mom is, “You should do nothing to protect your children from a lifetime of lies from a very destructive individual.
 You should just let them continue to be exposed endlessly to this horrible misinformation that’s not only going to contaminate your relationship with these kids, and not only likely to contaminate their relationship with each other but is, in fact, going to lay the groundwork for your boys to grow up to become abusers themselves and for your girls to grow up to become victims.”